mimesis-inria/DeepPhysX/README.md

 [PyTorch](https://pytorch.org/) as the **AI framework**.
 Thus, **DeepPhysX** is mainly designed for these frameworks, but obviously **other frameworks** can also be used.
 The packages corresponding to these frameworks will therefore be used for the default installation.
-For further instructions (set up your installation config, developer mode), please refer to the **documentation**.
+For further instructions (dependencies, set up your installation config, developer mode), please refer to the **documentation**.

 ``` bash
 $ git clone https://github.com/mimesis/deepphysx.git